Bruno Metsu: United Arab Emirates

-Metsu returned to the UAE as the national team's manager in 2006, coaching his side to victory in the 2007 Gulf Cup of Nations in front of a packed stadium in Abu Dhabi on 30 January 2007.
-It was the country's first Gulf Cup win, with Metsu achieving what former national team bosses had all failed to do.
+Metsu returned to the UAE as the national team's manager in 2006, coaching his side to victory in the 18th Arabian Gulf Cup in front of a packed stadium in Abu Dhabi on 30 January 2007.
+It was the country's first Arabian Gulf Cup win, with Metsu achieving what former national team bosses had all failed to do.

 The UAE crashed out of the 2007 AFC Asian Cup after finishing third in a group containing Japan, regional rivals Qatar and co-hosts Vietnam with one win and two losses; especially shocking was the 0-2 loss in the opening match to Vietnam.
 Despite his contract lasting until 2010, Metsu resigned from his post on 22 September 2008 after the UAE suffered defeats in their first two matches of the 2010 World Cup qualification - AFC fourth round Group B. Metsu's overall record with the UAE was 13 wins (11 official), 9 draws (3 official) and 20 losses (8 official) in 42 matches (22 official), scoring 47 goals and conceding 59.